DaumantasL/tc_calculator/README.md

 # tc_calculator
-A simple memory-based calculator - a packaging exercise for Turing College.
+A simple memory-based calculator - a packaging and documentation exercise for Turing College.

 ## Installation